Optimized Score Transformation for Consistent Fair Classification

 \subsubsection{Proof of Lemma~\ref{lem:Lambda0}}

-We prove the lemma by showing that the first term $\EE{g(\mu(X); r(X))}$ in $J(\lambda)$ is bounded from below by a constant.
-As mentioned, the same proof applies to the empirical dual problem \eqref{eqn:dualSpecF} as well.
-The expectation $\EE{g(\mu(X); r(X))}$ is in fact the dual objective function corresponding to a primal problem in which $\epsilon = 0$, i.e.~perfect fairness is required (zero MSP or GEO difference).
-By weak duality, $\EE{g(\mu(X); r(X))}$ is lower bounded by the value of any primal solution satisfying perfect fairness.
+\begin{proof} We prove the lemma only for the sub-level set of the population dual, $\{\lambda: J(\lambda) \leq J(0)\}$.
+The argument for the empirical dual $\hat{J}(\lambda)$ is entirely analogous.
+The inclusion in the $\ell_1$ ball $\Lambda_0$ is proven by showing that the first term $\EE{g(\mu(X); r(X))}$ in $J(\lambda)$ is bounded from below by a constant.
+The expectation $\EE{g(\mu(X); r(X))}$ is in fact the dual objective function corresponding to a primal problem in which $\epsilon = 0$, i.e.,~perfect fairness is required (zero MSP or GEO difference).
+By weak duality, $\EE{g(\mu(X); r(X))}$ is lower bounded by the objective value of any primal solution satisfying perfect fairness.
 The set of constant score functions $r'(X) = r'$ is a family of such solutions since their conditional means do not depend on $A$ or $Y$.
 The corresponding primal objective value is